Sign In Register

 Is Dyer a Good Place to Live?

 Based on current data, Dyer receives an overall livability score of 2.9 out of 5.0, earning a grade of C+.
-Key strengths include low unemployment, affordable housing.
-Areas to be aware of include an elevated poverty rate, below-average incomes, high obesity rates.
+Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
+Areas to be aware of include an elevated poverty rate, a high uninsured rate, below-average incomes.
 Dyer has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs